Edward Harris (Royal Navy officer)

 Admiral Sir Edward Alfred John Harris KCB (20 May 1808 – 17 July 1888) was a British naval commander, diplomat and politician.

 Background

 Harris was the second son of James Harris, 2nd Earl of Malmesbury, by Harriet Susan, daughter of Francis Bateman Dashwood.
 James Harris, 3rd Earl of Malmesbury, was his elder brother.

 Career

 Harris was an admiral in the Royal Navy.
 He also sat as Member of Parliament for Christchurch between 1844 and 1852 and served as Minister Plenipotentiary to the Swiss Confederation between 1858 and 1867 and as Envoy Extraordinary and Minister Plenipotentiary to the Netherlands between 1867 and 1877.
 He was appointed a Companion of the Order of the Bath in 1863 and a Knight Commander of the Order of the Bath in 1872.
 He was also a deputy lieutenant for Hampshire.

 Family

+Harris married in 1841 Emma Chambers, the daughter of Captain Samuel Chambers and Susan Mathilda Wylly.
+They had several children, who were raised to the rank of an Earl′s child in 1890, after the eldest son succeeded as Earl of Malmesbury: